H.R. McMaster Will Be Replaced By John Bolton As National Security Adviser

 National Security Adviser Gen. H.R.
 McMaster will leave the Trump administration and be replaced by former United Nations ambassador John Bolton, President Donald Trump announced Thursday night.

-“After thirty-four years of service to our nation, I am requesting retirement from the U.S. Army effective this summer after which I will leave public service," McMaster said in a statement sent out by the White House Thursday night.
+“After thirty-four years of service to our nation, I am requesting retirement from the U.S. Army effective this summer after which I will leave public service," McMaster said in a statement sent out by the White House.
 "Throughout my career it has been my greatest privilege to serve alongside extraordinary servicemembers and dedicated civilians."
 He thanked Trump for "the opportunity to serve him and our nation."

 Trump has asked McMaster to stay on until mid-April, before Bolton takes the position.

-Bolton spoke himself during an interview on Fox News, where he has frequently appeared.
+Bolton talked about his new job Thursday night during an interview on Fox News, where he has frequently appeared.
 He noted that he thinks, for now, he is still a Fox News contributor.
 "I didn't really expect that announcement this afternoon.
 But it's obviously a great honor, it's always an honor to serve our country."

 The decision was first reported by the New York Times.